couchbaselabs/cbl-realm-template-app-swiftui-todo/README.md

   password: user.password)
 config.authenticator = auth
 ```

-> [!TIP]
->The Couchbase Lite SDK [Replication Configuration](https://docs.couchbase.com/couchbase-lite/current/swift/replication.html#lbl-cfg-repl) API also supports [filtering of channels](https://docs.couchbase.com/couchbase-lite/current/swift/replication.html#lbl-repl-chan) to limit the data that is replicated to the device.
->

 #### Replicator Status
 A change listener for [Replication Status](https://docs.couchbase.com/couchbase-lite/current/swift/replication.html#lbl-repl-status) is created and is used to track any errors that might happen.